McChoc/BlocInterpreter/README.md

 #### Multiplication operator `*`

-When both its operands are of type [number](#number), it will compute the product of its operands.
+If both its operands are [numbers](#number), it will compute the product of its operands.

 ```python
 2 * 8.6; # evaluates to 17.2
 ```

-When one of its operands is of type [array](#array) and the other is of type [number](#number), it will concatenate an empty array with the given array a number of time equivalent to the floor of the given number.
+If one of its operands is an [array](#array) and the other is a [number](#number), it will concatenate an empty array with the given array a number of time equivalent to the floor of the given number.

 ```python
 { 1, 2 } * 3;   # evaluates to { 1, 2, 1, 2, 1, 2 }